byu-uav-class/rosflight_ws/README.md

 Flip the arm switch on the transmitter.

-The airplane should fly in an orbit.
+The airplane should takeoff and fly in an orbit.